JustJeeCode/FirstPerson-Movement-UNITY/README.md

 # Simple-FPS-Movement-UNITY
-FPS movement and aim simple script.
+Simple movement and aim scripts for UNITY FPS Game.